From Design to Disclosure: When Disclosure Attains Design

 \begin{example} Consider an adaptation of \Cref{Example-BBM} in which the buyer's type $\theta$ is drawn from the binary set $\{\underline\theta,\overline\theta\}$ in which $\underline\theta>0$ and suppose that the optimal uniform price, $\overline{p}=\overline\theta$.
 The buyer-optimal segmentation would feature two segments, one comprising $\overline\theta$ alone and the other featuring a pool of both types such that the monopolist prices at $\underline\theta$.
-Although this setting satisfies \Cref{Assumption-NoRents,Assumption-WorstCase,Assumption-Continuity} (shown in \Cref{Section-Monopoly}), the payoff profile from this segmentation cannot be reached in an equilibrium of the disclosure game.
-The issue is that, in equilibrium, type $\overline\theta$ mixes between the messages $\{\overline\theta\}$ and $\{\underline\theta,\overline\theta\}$ only if the two messages result in the same price.
-Consequently, the buyer's equilibrium payoff must be $0$. \end{example}
+Although this setting satisfies \Cref{Assumption-NoRents,Assumption-WorstCase,Assumption-Continuity} (shown in \Cref{Section-Monopoly}), the payoff profile induced by this segmentation cannot be approximated by an equilibrium of the disclosure game.
+The issue is that, in equilibrium, type $\overline\theta$ mixes between messages $\{\overline\theta\}$ and $\{\underline\theta,\overline\theta\}$ only if the two messages result in the same price.
+Given that the former message results in a price of $\uv$, the buyer's equilibrium payoff must be $0$.\footnote{A different conclusion obtains were the buyer able to do interim information design \citep{perez2014interim,koessler2023informed,zapechelnyuk2023equivalence,madarasz2023information}.
+If the buyer publicly chooses a Blackwell experiment after learning her type, for every information structure, there exists an equilibrium in which all buyer types choose that information structure. \cite{clarkyang} propose a model of partially informed disclosure that nests both interim information design and standard disclosure games.} \end{example}

-\Cref{Example-BinaryTypes} show that there can be a wedge between design and disclosure if there are types that have sufficiently high mass.
-Below, we prove that this is the primary issue: for any finitely supported $F$, so long as the mass of each type is sufficiently low, all achievable payoffs can be approximately supported through an equilibrium of the game.

-\begin{theorem} Suppose Assumptions \ref{Assumption-NoRents}, \ref{Assumption-WorstCase}, and \ref{Assumption-Continuity} are satisfied.
-For every $\e>0$, there is $\gamma>0$ such that if $F$ has finite support with $F(\{\theta\})\le \gamma$ for every type $\theta$, then for every achievable payoff $(u^*_S,u^*_R)$, there is an equilibrium of the disclosure game whose payoffs are within $\e$ of $(u^*_S,u^*_R)$. \end{theorem} \Cref{Theorem-Finite} offers a finite analogue of our main result.
-The key step shows that once types have sufficiently low mass, any finite segmentation can be approximated (in the appropriate sense) by one that is partitional.